-A step by step guide to organize and run your own street food market or food truck event
+A step-by-step guide to organising and running your own street food market or food truck event

 And there could be possibly an even greater demand for this cheap eating and social event as more and more restaurants close as a result of the global pandemic of 2020.